XR-Studios/xr-studios.github.io/docs/content/unreal.md

 !> Only continue on once you've pulled the XR Studios Unreal Engine Template from Perforce - look at [this guide](docs/content/perforce.md) for more information if you don't have that yet.

-This page contains information about how to get your Unreal Engine scene working correctly with our stage.
-We use **Disguise RenderStream**, which is an UE plugin, to interface UE4/5 to our stage.
+Are you ready for your Unreal Engine scene(s) to be brought to life on our stages?
+This page contains guides for preparing your scenes for XR.
+This involves:

+- Making sure the scene is performing well
+- Integrating the scene with **Disguise RenderStream**, which is a plugin for Unreal Engine that interfaces it to Disguise software

+If you're already familiar with this, then head over to the [quick start guide](#🏃quick-start); else, we recommend starting by learning how to use Perforce with Unreal Engine to improve your source control workflow.

 ## 🏃Quick Start

 This is a short overview of the steps to prepare Unreal content for delivery, intended as a quick reference for those who are already familiar with the XR Studios workflow.
-For a more in-depth guide on XRS Unreal Content for first-time creators, see the rest of the sections below
+For a more in-depth guide on XRS Unreal Content for first-time creators, see the rest of the sections below:

 - If transferring content from a different Unreal project, be sure to follow the folder hierarchy found in the template file.
-An overview of this file can be found [below](docs/content/unreal.md#project-file-overview).
+An overview of this file can be found [below](#📁project-file-overview).
 - Import the "XRCameras" and "StageA_References" levels found in the "Stage" folder to your current scene.
 The XR Cameras are what Disguise uses to interface with the current scene and are ESSENTIAL.
 The stage reference is to help with placement of shots and the height of the floor which must be at 0,0,0.
 Anywhere talent is intended to walk on should be level with the stage floor.
-  - Use the StageA_References assets for Previs.
+  - Use the StageA_References assets for pre-visualization.
 Do **not** modify the CineCam actors in the XRCameras levels.
 - Add any objects that should occlude talent to a frontplate layer in the scene named "FG" (Select desired actors in World Outliner → Layers → Add Selected Actors to New Layer).
 Ensure the Actor Layer is named `FG`.
   - Note that objects in the frontplate layer cannot receive lighting from any other layers.
 Ensure the frontplate layer has lights in it.
 Alternatively, it might be helpful to build any frontplate objects as Actor Blueprints so that all Lighting and Meshes exist in the same Actor Blueprint container.
 - Expose any control variables to the d3 timeline for real-time control by following the "Exposed Parameters" section of [this guide](http://help.disguise.one/Content/Configuring/Render-engines/RenderStream-Unreal.htm)